 Their menu isn’t extensive. but has everything you could ever want for a fine-dining experience.
 The signature dishes include, you guessed it…seafood!
 Don’t want just the steak?
 Make sure to order surf and turf style with grilled prawns or a king crab leg.

-Their ever-changing menu holds true to the Alaskan seafood they serve.
+Their ever-changing menu holds to the Alaskan seafood they serve.
 Whichever food is in season will always play a big role on the menu.

 The atmosphere is cozy yet upscale, with a clean-kept bar and two private dining rooms, this is a perfect place for a special occasion, business event, or one of the many things to do in Juneau at night.